HumanSignal/label-studio/docs/source/guide/scim_setup.md

 SCIM interacts with your SSO integration.

-> Note:
+!!! note
 Okta or similar SSO providers have SCIM integration based on SSO.

+!!! attention "important"
 If you do not have SSO set up yet, then follow [Set up SSO](auth_setup.md).

-Label Studio Enterprise uses version 2 of SCIM standard.
-As an example, this guide uses integration with [Okta](https://www.okta.com/integrate/).
-However, Label Studio Enterprise follows [SCIM RFC 5741](https://datatracker.ietf.org/doc/html/rfc7644#section-3.2) and can be integrated with any access management services that supports the standard.
+Label Studio Enterprise uses SCIM Version 2.0 standard.
+As an example, this page uses integration with [Okta](https://www.okta.com/integrate/).
+However, Label Studio Enterprise follows [SCIM RFC 5741](https://datatracker.ietf.org/doc/html/rfc7644#section-3.2) and can be integrated with any access management services that support the standard.

 ## Set up SCIM integration

-<i>Check this video tutorial about SCIM + Okta setup</i>
+<i>Check this video tutorial about SCIM and Okta setup</i>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MA3de3gu18A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To manage access to Label Studio Enterprise, add the application to your SCIM provider (Okta).
 Okta uses OAuth token to interact with REST API endpoints of the application to provision and deprovision access.